| Go to the first, previous, next, last section, table of contents.

 client's default maximum is 24M, but the default maximum in the server is

 1M.
-You can increase this by changing the value of the
+You can increase this by changing the value of themax_allowed_packetparameter when the server is started.
+See section 10.2.3 Tuning server parameters.

 The MySQL server shrinks each communication buffer to

-net_buffer_length bytes after each query.
+net_buffer_lengthbytes after each query.
 For clients, the size of

 the buffer associated with a connection is not decreased until the connection